0BL1V10N-V01D/ChubbyBunny/README.md

 <img align="left" width="120" height="120" src="https://image.flaticon.com/icons/svg/1149/1149168.svg">

 This is a basic reverse shell with custom commands all coded in Python 3.
 This is a PROTOTYPE ONLY.
 There are still many bugs. **Using this professionaly is not recommended**.
 The list of upcoming features are bugs are listed down below.
+Feel free to report any more bugs you find or any features you would think be cool to add.

 # Linux operating systems I recommend:
 - Kali Linux 2